• Menu

 Dinosaur National Monument is home to numerous dinosaur fossil beds.
 It’s situated on over 210,000 acres of land spread across two states, Utah and Colorado.

 Dinosaurs once ruled this land and fossil evidence can be found on the Utah side near Vernal.
-Today the area of mountains, desert and rivers supports a vast array of life.
+Today the area of mountains, deserts, and rivers support a vast array of life.
 There is also a load of outdoor recreation to enjoy within the national monument.

 Dinosaur National Monument Robinson Place Colorado